jeduardo/podcast-summary/README.md

 # Podcast Summary

-This is a simple podcast summarizer that uses the Gemini API to summarize podcasts.
+This is a simple podcast summarizer using the Gemini API.

 ## Prerequisites